Solution Validation

 Moving to Business Model Validation

-If solution validation succeeded:
+If solution validation succeeded, you now know:

 • Your solution solves the problem